Tommy Pham Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Tommy Pham (.382 slugging percentage over his past 10 games, including two homers), take on starting pitcher Rich Hill and the San Diego Padres at Chase Field, Saturday at 8:10 PM ET.
+On Sunday, Tommy Pham (on the back of going 2-for-4 with two doubles and an RBI) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his last game, he racked up three RBI (going 1-for-4 with a home run) against the Padres.
+In his most recent game, he racked up two extra-base hits (2-for-4 with two doubles and an RBI) against the Padres.

 Tommy Pham Game Info & Props vs. the Padres